 9th.: In the Spur of the Moment

-Many prayers are long.
+Many prayers can be long.

-By necessity other prayers must be kept short.
+By necessity, other prayers must be kept short.

 He asked Nehemiah about it.
-Nehemiah’s immediate reaction was,

 So I prayed to the God of heaven. …” (Neh.
 2:2d-4).

 Nehemiah had little time to pray.
-He had only enough time to quickly mutter under his breath something like,
+He had only enough time to quickly mutter something under his breath like,

 “Help, Lord, what do I say.”